 -

 Carefully remove preheated baking pan from hot oven.
 Lift loaf with the edges of the parchment paper and place onto pan.
 Place into oven.
 Quickly add 7-8 ice cubes to the bottom pan to create steam.
-Close the oven door and bake for 20 minutes.
-Then remove lower pan with water and bake for another 25-30 minutes, until bottom is brown and loaf sounds hard and hollow when tapped with a wooden spoon.
+Close the oven door and bake for 25 minutes.
+LOWER HEAT DOWN TO 425’F, remove lower pan with water and bake for another 25-35 minutes, until bottom is brown and loaf sounds hard and hollow when tapped with a wooden spoon.

 -